By V. Paul Reynolds

 Later, when I told the police officer that my dog had to be put down, he said that he thought the woman was remorseful and that there really wasn’t much that they could do.

 The author is editor of the Northwoods Sporting Journal.
 He is also a Maine Guide, co-host of a weekly radio program “Maine Outdoors” heard Sundays at 7 p.m. on The Voice of Maine News-Talk Network (WVOM-FM 103.9, WQVM-FM 101.3) and former information officer for the Maine Dept. of Fish and Wildlife.
 His e-mail address is [email protected] .
 He has two books “A Maine Deer Hunter’s Logbook” and his latest, “Backtrack.”
+To order books by the author click here.

 For more articles about upland bird hunting, be sure to subscribe to the Northwoods Sporting Journal.